More people have died from homicide than COVID-19 in Kansas City

 And a rolling gun battle that ended near Loose Park Sunday left yet another victim wounded by gunfire.

-Outside of Kansas City, there also was a homicide in Blue Summit, Mo., and a police shooting in Cass County.
+Outside of Kansas City, there also was a homicide in Blue Summit, Missouri, and a police shooting in Cass County.
 In all, eight people suffered gunshot wounds just in the last two days.

 Although Kansas City’s mayor has appointed a task force to recommend new strategies to stop violent crime, some also all calling for more community involvement.